 The Commonwealth of Massachusetts offers the Massachusetts No Interest Loan (NIL), a loan with zero interest and created to help needy Massachusetts residents attending post-secondary educational institutions in Massachusetts pay for educational costs.

 The Federal Direct Graduate PLUS Loan is a federal loan available to graduate students.
-You must submit an application and undergo a credit check to apply for a Grad PLUS Loan.
-Like the interest rate on the Federal Direct Student Loan, the Grad PLUS Loan interest rate is fixed for the life of the loan, though each academic year's new loans have a new interest rate determined by the 10-year Treasury note rate and an additional percentage.
+You must submit an application and undergo a credit check to apply for a Graduate PLUS Loan.
+Like the interest rate on the Federal Direct Student Loan, the Graduate PLUS Loan interest rate is fixed for the life of the loan, though each academic year's new loans have a new interest rate determined by the 10-year Treasury note rate and an additional percentage.
 The loan is unsubsidized.
 You may borrow up to the school's full cost of attendance minus any additional aid received.

 Visit our Financial Aid Applications page to learn about applying for financial aid for students.

 Learn more about college financing

 Want a full overview of the financial aid application process?
 Watch our College Financing webinar.
 You'll learn about financial aid applications and types of financial aid, the factors that determine your aid eligibility, how colleges determine the amount of aid to offer, and the details of financial aid offers.